Discover our company values, how we as a diverse MSP bring fresh thinking to large US organizations by returning to the roots of customer service.

 When we created Workspend, the business was fashioned on an experience, not a product

-Workspend is a diverse, woman-led Managed Service Provider and our role is to help large employers to ‘manage the work and reduce the spend’ of operating a contingent workforce.
-Our teams effectively outsource the sourcing, management, technology and administration of the contingent workforces that now represent over 40% of the workforce for most large US companies.
+Workspend is a diverse, woman-led Managed Service Provider and our role is to help employers to ‘manage the work and reduce the spend’ of operating a large contingent workforce.
+Our teams effectively outsource the sourcing, management, technology and administration of the contingent workers, who now represent over 40% of the workforce for most large US companies.

 Like other industries, there are larger, more mature competitors.
 And they are extremely good competitors.
 Their processes are sound, but sometimes oversized and too prescriptive for our discerning clients.

 When we created Workspend, our vision was to create an MSP committed to bringing the rewards of a diverse, culturally rich on-demand workforce to bear in the US market.
-It’s become what today our customers call THE WORKSPEND WAY.
+It’s become what we call THE WORKSPEND WAY.

 The Workspend Way has become our trademark.
 For us, it’s a way of articulating a set of values that resound through our daily contact with customers.
-Underpinning it, is a set of 5 personality traits that operate behind the scenes to shape the work culture—traits that make our culture something that’s uniquely ours—to create an experience our customers definitely pick up on.
+Underpinning it, is a set of 5 company values that operate behind the scenes to shape the work culture—traits that make our culture something that’s uniquely ours—to create an experience our customers definitely pick up on.

-Sometimes, inclusion is treated as a sticking plaster.
-We’ve always seen diversity and inclusion as the beating heart of our business and service experience; not something you bolt on to something else.
+Sometimes, inclusion is treated as a band-aid.
+We’ve always seen diversity and inclusion as the beating heart of our business and service experience; not an afterthought.

-For Workspend, Inclusion is important with our primary focus going beyond just the traditional meaning and focus associated with diversity.
-To continue to thrive we have to ensure an inclusive environment for all team members as it relates to our overall strategic direction.
+For Workspend, inclusion is important with our primary focus going beyond the traditional meaning associated with diversity.
+To continue to thrive, we focus on ensuring an inclusive environment and equal opportunities for all team members, as it relates to our overall strategic direction.

 The majority of our team come from minority groups of one form or another.
-And we define D&I in the broadest sense, considering different decisioning styles, cultural behaviors and much more besides.
-That’s why our onboarding programs are so comprehensive in educating our stakeholders on our Respect Agenda.
+That’s why our onboarding programs are comprehensive in educating our stakeholders on our Respect Agenda.

 In addition to respecting and reinforcing our norms of behavior (Respecting Diversity), this education program includes matters such as how to survive in a corporate environment, how to thrive in a remote team ecosystem, how to respectfully communicate using a variety of mediums to people from different cultures.